 During the course, students will be introduced to some key research questions in parasitology, and review critical reading of research literature.
 In the laboratory they will conduct an experimental infection study, as well as a dissection course for observation of parasites.

 - Have a basic understanding of the main concepts and definitions within the dicipline.

-- Have an overview of the major taxonomic groups of parasites occurring in vertebrates and have access to general biological adaptations that characterize each parasite group.
+- Have an overview of the major taxonomic groups of parasites occurring in vertebrates and have insight into general biological adaptations that characterize each parasite group.

-- Gain insight into the parasites population ecology, including the factors affecting infection pressure and rate of spread of a parasite in a host population.
+- Gain insight into parasites' population ecology, including factors affecting infection pressure and spread rate of a parasite in a host population.

 - Understand how important parasitic properties are influenced by evolutionary processes.

-- Become familiar with how parasites affect physiological, behavioral and ecological adaptations in the host.
+- Become familiar with how parasites affect physiological, behavioural and ecological adaptations in the host.

 - Have an overview of key research questions in parasitology, and be able to present these orally and in writing.

 Compulsory activities must be approved in order for you to take the exam.
 Approved compulsory activities are valid for 6 semesters, including the semester of completion.